 This course approaches hospitality human resource management as a decision making process that affects the performance, quality, and legal compliance of the hospitality business as a whole.
-Beginning with a foundation of the hospitality industry, employment law, and HR policies, the coverage includes recruitment, compensation, performance training, appraisal, environmental and safety concerns, ethics and social responsibility, and special issues.
+Beginning with a foundation of the hospitality industry, employment law, and HR policies, the coverage includes recruitment, performance training, compensation, appraisal, environmental and safety concerns, ethics and social responsibility, and special issues.